-Three major changes over the past 15 years have created a need for businesses, and especially manufacturers, to change their procurement systems.
+Three major changes over the past 2 decades have created a need for businesses, and especially manufacturers, to change their procurement systems.

 First, the Producer Price Index has increased over 179% since 2003 while the Consumer Price Index has increased less than 150%.
 The PPI reflects the prices manufacturers pay for their raw materials.
 The CPI reflects the prices consumers pay for the products manufacturers produce.
 This changing price dynamic has squeezed the margins of most manufacturers.

-Finally, labor productivity gains have reduced labor cost as a percentage of total costs, making raw materials and energy a larger component of the gross margin cost structure.
+Finally, labor productivity gains have reduced labor cost as a percentage of total costs, making raw materials and energy an even larger component of the gross margin cost structure.

 The bottom line: Productivity gains made by manufacturers over the past 20 years have been offset by higher raw material and energy costs, while profits are much more volatile due to swings in input costs.

 In today’s world of more volatile raw material and energy prices, trade wars and global calamities that disrupt supply chains, businesses with exposure to commodity inputs must radically change their procurement model to merge buying and selling systems, develop the best hedging options and manage the gross margin in addition to costs.

 Three areas must be developed for businesses to thrive in today’s environment:

 1. Implement a Risk Management system that address how to manage price volatile raw material and energy inputs with sales prices that may be difficult to increase.
 Here are three steps you should have in place: